7Block Labs

 Key Indicators in Blockchain

-• Alerts from blockchain security tools (e.g., Chainalysis, Blocknative)
+• Notifications from blockchain security tools like Chainalysis or Blocknative

-A startup detects a spike in failed transactions on their Ethereum smart contract.
-Analyzing logs reveals a reentrancy attack exploiting a known vulnerability.
-The runbook directs the team to verify the exploit, identify affected addresses, and monitor for further suspicious activity.
+A startup notices an increase in failed transactions on their Ethereum smart contract.
+When they dive into the logs, they uncover a reentrancy attack taking advantage of a known vulnerability.
+According to the runbook, the team needs to confirm the exploit, pinpoint the affected addresses, and keep an eye out for any further shady activity.

 2. Containment & Mitigation